homm/color-filters-reconstruction/README.md

 ## How it works

-This method provides an accurate color reconstruction, and is based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional
+This method provides an accurate color reconstruction and is based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional
 representation: [hald images][hald-image].
-The core idea is simple: a sample hald image with a uniform color distribution is processed using target color filter with an unknown transformation algorithm.
+The core idea is simple: a sample hald image with a uniform color distribution is processed using a target color filter with an unknown transformation algorithm.
 The processed hald image can then be used as a filter for a very accurate approximation of that target color transformation.

 A resulting hald image could then be used in various software such as GraphicsMagick or Adobe Photoshop.
-You can use it in your iOS or macOS apps with [CocoaLUT][CocoaLUT].
-Hald images could be converted to the 3D LUT cube file format, which is common in a great number of video editing software.
+You can implement those hald images in your iOS or macOS app with [CocoaLUT][CocoaLUT].
+Also, hald images could be converted to the 3D LUT cube file format, which is common in a great number of video editing software.